bcgov/ExchangeLabOps/docs/README.md

 ## What you'll find here

 This site is maintained by the Lab Operations team.
-This is where we share information and resources with Lab Residents, community members, and those curious about how we run the lab.
+This is where we share information and resources with Lab Residents, community members, and those curious about how we run the Lab.
 We are constantly learning what works for our diverse clients.
 You'll see the materials on this site improved frequently.

 We anticipate posting and continuously improving the following content:

- - The process a team goes through to enter the lab (admittance criteria/assessment)
+ - The process a team goes through to enter the Lab (admittance criteria/assessment)
- - The journey a team takes to get through the lab and to deliver product
+ - The journey a team takes to get through the Lab and to deliver product
  - Resources for Lab resident teams, including a partnership agreement
  - Resources and services offered to Lab affliated (non-resident) teams
  - Value delivery reports and frameworks we use to improve our performance